TheQuantiser/CustomCH/README.md

 CombineHarvester can be built as a standalone project using CMake.
 The build system will automatically fetch the required `HiggsAnalysis/CombinedLimit` dependency if it is not already present.
+On networks where outbound access is blocked the dependency must be cloned manually or provided via the `USE_SYSTEM_COMBINEDLIMIT` option.
 A minimal build looks like:

 ```bash